samsquire/ideas4/README.md

 If you know how to do something for one item, do you know by inferences know how to do it for all items at once?

-Could indexes be generated from a method to calculate something?
+Could database indexes be generated from a method to calculate something?

 You write a nested loop to find or collect together data from multiple sources, if you index each loop separately you can handle any number of items as a materialized view.

-# 41. Happens before concurrency and Partial order maintenance
+# 41. Happens before concurrency, Partial order maintenance and intrathread callbacks

-IO event loops are fairly complicated to use properly.
+Assume you have lots of threads, threads for IO and threads for CPU usage.
+And maybe a GUI thread.

+IO event loops are fairly complicated to use properly - see C's libuv as used by Nodejs, Rust's tokio.
+You need some way of dispatching events to the IO loop and retrieving them in the context of a CPU event loop.
+So you need some communication mechanism and therefore synchronization.

+For two threads to communicate in a thread safe way, they both need to wait separately, before each write and before each read.
+Each enqueuing thread needs to wait for space available to write to and the dequeuing thread needs to wait before there is an item to dequeue.
+If there are no items in the queue, the thread blocks and can do no useful work.

+The coordination is complicated.
+The Rust async runtime is complicated and hard to understand.
 Tokio is good for IO scheduling but not parallel CPU scheduling.

 I think we can use the happens before relation to autoparallelize.
+We can use the "happens before" relation with an argument of where something should run.
+The system can arrange the thread safe communication between threads.

 We can sort variable use and automatically insert CountDownLatch at points we need our memory to be visible to other processes.
 These joins before a shared variable is used represent synchronization points.

-I propose a cas sort algorithm to maintain order between an arbitrary number of readers and writers.
+I wrote a compare and swap sort algorithm to maintain order between an arbitrary number of readers and writers.
 [I partly implemented this in my compare and swap sort repo.
 I need to add support for any number of readers and writers.](HTTPS://GitHub.com/samsquire/compare-and-swap-sort)

 We need a scalable equivalent of Java's synchronized.